watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 #### Show Search Results
 - Create new action and name it `Show Search Results`
-- Add a "New Step" then:
-  - Change without conditions to "with conditions" and check if `${extension_result.body.items}.size==0` then add Assistant says:
-    - Search results not found!
-Please try again
-- In further steps check iterate over each search results and check if it exists, For example if we would like to show 3 results then there will be 3 more steps.
+- In following steps, Iterate over each search results and check if it exists, For example if we would like to show 3 results then there will be 3 more steps.
-- Change without conditions to "with conditions" and check if `${extension_result.body.items}.size>0` then
+- Next step, Change without conditions to "with conditions" and check if `${extension_result.body.items}.size>0` then
   - Click fx and change variable value `search_result` to expression `${extension_result.body.items}.get(0)`
-- Change without conditions to "with conditions" and check if `${extension_result.body.items}.size>1` then
+- Next step, Change without conditions to "with conditions" and check if `${extension_result.body.items}.size>1` then
   - Click fx and change variable value `search_result` to expression `${extension_result.body.items}.get(1)`
-- Change without conditions to "with conditions" and check if `${extension_result.body.items}.size>2` then
+- Next step, Change without conditions to "with conditions" and check if `${extension_result.body.items}.size>2` then
   - Click fx and change variable value `search_result` to expression `${extension_result.body.items}.get(2)`
   ![Show Search results](./assets/show_search_results.gif)<br>